 Essential citrus oils are by far the best solution to stop your cat from destroying your indoor plants.
 This can be orange peel, grapefruit, lemon tangerine, or lemongrass.
 Is important that you use these essential oils with caution.
 If you use them beyond a certain limit, they can also become toxic.
 Dilute them with water before mixing 5 drops of lemon essential oil with 500 ml of water.

-Both the lavender as well as the eucalyptus oils can also be very effective but they can also be dangerous.
+Both lavender, as well as eucalyptus oils, can also be very effective but they can also be dangerous.
 If your cats are eating the plants, do not spray this essential oil directly on the plants.
 Instead, it would be better, if you place a cotton ball that is soaked in a few drops of essential oil in a jar.

 Wiping the plant pot with the mixture can be effective and will keep your cats away from the plants.
 Besides, it will also not endanger the pets since there is nothing to chew.

 Consider a glass display cabinet to keep your indoor plants safe from your cat

 A simple method to show some boundaries to your furry friend is to place the plants in a vertical tall cabinet.
 If possible, make small holes in the back of the cabinet to allow the air to circulate in and out.

 A glass cabinet such as the one above will be a fabulous decor for any room in the house but also placed on the balcony, patio, or rooftop terrace.
 With this solution, you will be 100% sure that your fury will never reach your plants and everyone can live stress-free knowing that there will be no damage.